Verify subcontractor: overview: introduction

 All subcontractors working within the UK and involved in construction operations that fall within CIS should be ‘registered’ if they don’t want deductions made from their payments at the higher rate.
 See CISR42000 onwards for more detail on the process of registration.

-A contractor or their appropriate representative can contact HMRC to carry out verification using a number of different methods, namely by:
+A contractor or their appropriate representative can go online to carry out verification using a number of different methods, namely by:

 - Internet - using the Government Gateway